Effectively serving an organization and the public can be a bit overwhelming for any recent graduate.

-While there is certainly growth in giving and donors, that doesn’t show the entire story.
+While there is certainly growth in giving and donors, that does not show the entire story.
 The study also discovered that for every $100 gained, it was offset by $95 in losses from downgraded and lapsed gifts.
 Similarly, for every 100 new and recovered donors recruited, 99 donors were lost through attrition.

-Attracting and retaining donor relationships require a particular skill set and can take time to cultivate.
+Attracting and retaining donor relationships requires a set of skills found in many MPA jobs and can take time to cultivate.
 Ohio University’s Online MPA 5680 Nonprofit Financial Management and Resource Development course gives online MPA students the opportunity to apply fundraising techniques and practices to real-life projects.

 However, it’s not easy to start up your own business or non-profit; you need inherent entrepreneurship skills to manage everything and ensure that your startup is successful.
 Entrepreneur contributor Larry Alton noted that risk management, problem-solving and marketing are essential areas of focus for any good entrepreneur.

-These capabilities are all essential not only for attracting customers and donors, but also putting together a team of skilled staff that share the same passions and values.
-Running a business isn’t for everyone, and the online Social Entrepreneurship course will give students a taste of what they can expect in the real world and how they can achieve their goals.
+These capabilities are all essential not only for attracting customers and donors but also putting together a team of skilled staff that share the same passions and values.
+Running a business is not for everyone, and the online Social Entrepreneurship course will give students a taste of what they can expect in the real world and how they can achieve their goals.

 3. Data Analytics